conormuldoon/unison/README.md

 python switch_db_config.py
 ```

-It is recommended that the `spring.datasource.password` property be changed to a new password (the `change_db_password.py` Python script can be used for automation purposes).
+It is recommended that the `spring.datasource.password` property be changed to a new password (a system property or the `change_db_password.py` Python script can be used for automation purposes).

 ## Changing the model